COVID-19 Contingency Response

 We restock our floor every day and during the session.
 We will not run out of food!

 The last week of the month is our busiest.
 Waiting time increases as the month progresses.
-During the last week, we expect about a 45-minute wait time for.
+During the last week, we expect about a 45-minute wait time for everyone.

-Beginning July 1 of every year, each household must fill out a new TEFAP form, regardless of the number of times assistance has been received.
+Beginning July 1st of every year, each household must fill out a new TEFAP form, regardless of the number of times assistance has been received prior.
 Every new household must fill out the form on their first visit.

-If you choose to show up before we are scheduled to open, please be aware that we will be unable to unlock the door until the listed times.
-Our wait time inside the building averages 30 minutes to 1 hour from start to finish, so we encourage families NOT to line up outside the building, especially on really hot or cold days (for your own safety), but to show up when the door is unlocked and wait inside in our temperature controlled waiting room.
+If you choose to arrive before we are scheduled to open, please be aware that we are unable to unlock the door until the listed times.
+Our wait times inside the building average 30 minutes to 1 hour from start to finish, so we encourage families NOT to line up outside the building - especially on really hot or cold days (for your own safety) - but to show up when the door is unlocked and wait inside in our temperature controlled waiting room.
+There is no benefit to waiting outside our building prior to opening.
 We never run out of food and always restock during shopping hours for plenty of food choices.
-We have a water fountain that you're welcome to use anytime you are in the building.
-There really is no benefit to waiting outside our building prior to opening.
+We have a water fountain that you're welcome to use anytime in the building.

 Note that we will close when the public schools close for inclement weather.
 If a session falls outside of the school day, staff will make a decision as necessary to protect the safety of our guests and volunteers.
 If you are unsure if we will be open, please call us or check our Face Book page.